Distinguished Conservation Service Award: Previous Awards

-There were seven different Hornaday awards with an ever-increasing scale of challenge.
+There were seven different Hornaday awards before the program was reworked.
 Through earning one of these prestigious awards, candidates joined the ranks of Scouts, Venturers, Scouters, and organizations who have gone above and beyond in committing themselves to living with a positive environmental ethic, protecting the environment, and educating others about conservation issues we face today.
 Hornaday awards were administered at either the local council or national level, depending on the award.